 GHSA strongly supports the existing Section 402 State and Community Highway Safety Grant program and urges it be reauthorized.
-GHSA urges Congress to utilize reauthorization to ease administrative burdens on states.
+GHSA urges Congress to utilize each reauthorization to ease administrative burdens on states.

 GHSA does not support earmarking or set-asides.
-The states should have maximum flexibility to administer the 402 program and similar federal highway safety programs within the parameters established by the national priorities and based on identified state and local needs and problems.
+The states should have maximum flexibility to administer the 402 program and similar federal highway safety programs based on identified state and local needs and problems.